Diving cylinder: Breathing gas endurance

-This would give a dive time of 54 min at 15 m before reaching the reserve of 50 bar.

 Reserves

-It is strongly recommended by diver training organisations and codes of practice that a portion of the usable gas of the cylinder be held aside as a safety reserve.
-The reserve is designed to provide gas for longer than planned decompression stops or to provide time to resolve underwater emergencies.
+It is strongly recommended by diver training organisations and codes of practice that a portion of the usable gas be held aside as a safety reserve.
+The reserve is intended to provide gas for longer-than-planned decompression stops or to provide time to resolve underwater emergencies.

 The size of the reserve depends upon the risks involved during the dive.
-A deep or decompression dive warrants a greater reserve than a shallow or a no stop dive.
+A deep or decompression dive warrants a greater reserve than a shallow or a no-stop dive.
 In recreational diving for example, it is recommended that the diver plans to surface with a reserve remaining in the cylinder of 500 psi, 50 bar or 25% of the initial capacity, depending on the teaching of the diver training organisation.
-This is because recreational divers practicing within "no-decompression" limits can normally make a direct ascent in an emergency.
+This is because recreational divers practicing within no-decompression limits can normally make a direct ascent in an emergency.
 On technical dives where a direct ascent is either impossible (due to overhead obstructions) or dangerous (due to the requirement to make decompression stops), divers plan larger margins of safety.
 The simplest method uses the rule of thirds: one third of the gas supply is planned for the outward journey, one third is for the return journey and one third is a safety reserve.

 Some training agencies teach the concept of minimum gas, rock bottom gas management or critical pressures which allows a diver to calculate an acceptable reserve to get two divers to the surface in an emergency from any point in the planned dive profile.

 Professional divers may be required by legislation or industry codes of practice to carry sufficient reserve gas to enable them to reach a place of safety, such as the surface, or a diving bell, based on the planned dive profile.
 This reserve gas is usually required to be carried as an independent emergency gas supply (EGS), also known as a bailout cylinder, set or bottle.
 This usually also applies to professional divers using surface-supplied diving equipment.

-Weight of gas consumed
+Mass of gas consumed

+The mass of gas that may be consumed during a scuba dive is a key factor in the calculation to achieve neutrally buoyant by ensuring that the diver is sufficiently weighted and that the buoyancy compensator has sufficient volume.
 The density of air at sea level and 15 °C is approximately 1.225 kg/m3.
 Most full-sized diving cylinders used for open circuit scuba hold more than 2 kg of air when full, and as the air is used, the buoyancy of the cylinder increases by the weight removed.
 The decrease in external volume of the cylinder due to reduction of internal pressure is relatively small, and can be ignored for practical purposes.